 Catch up with Executive Thrillseeker on Facebook here!

 The last time I visited Rome with my sis, we got 5 of these tasty Italian dishes off our must-have list.
-Just another 5 foods to try in Rome on our next trip.
+So we’ve just got another 5 foods to try in Rome on our next trip.
 What about you?
-How many of the best foods in Rome have you eaten?
-And which one was your favorite dish?
-And which of these must-try foods in Rome are you going to try on your next adventure?
+How many of the popular Roman foods have you eaten?
+And which will you try next?
+Comment and let us know!

 - What’s for Dessert in other Countries